4 Steps For Visiting An Air Force Recruiter Near You

 It is completely acceptable to visit a recruiter, ask a ton of questions, and inform them you would like more time to make a decision.

-The enlistment process takes time and several steps where you can change your mind until you sign the final enlistment contract.
+The enlistment process takes time and there are several steps when you can change your mind until you sign the final enlistment contract.

 Step 4: What to do after you Meet with a Recruiter